Welcome to TucsonHummingbirds.com!

 We are fortunate to have three different species of hummingbirds at our feeders and in our flowers year-round: Anna’s (Callypte anna), Broad-billed (Cynanthus latirostris), and Costa’s (Calyptae costae).
 I occasionally see Rufous and Blue-throated hummingbirds as they migrate through.
 Rufous and Magnificent hummingbirds are summer residents on nearby Mount Lemmon, although I have not seen any Magnificents at my feeders.
 Black-chinned Hummingbirds are relatively common in Tucson, although our three resident species keep them away from our feeders and flowers.
 There are several other species of hummingbirds in the area that I have not seen or photographed.

 Anna’s males are easily identified in good light, with bright red crown (head) and gorget (throat).
 Their gorget feathers are long, although not as long as the Costa’s.
 From a distance, in unfavorable lighting leaving their crown and gorget “dark” rather than red, it is difficult to distinguish the Anna’s from the Costa’s.
-Female Anna’s tend to have a sprinkling of red feathers on their throats, which is the most reliable means of differentiating them from female Costa’s.
+Female Anna’s tend to have a sprinkling of red feathers on their throats, which is a reliable means of differentiating them from female Costa’s (they are also significantly larger than the Costa’s).
 Even though Anna’s males and females are at our feeders year-round, they are uncommon visitors to the flowers in our garden, with the assumption being that the Broad-billed and Costa’s keep them out.
 As a consequence, I have far fewer high-quality images of Anna’s than I do of the other two resident species.

 Costa’s males are also easily identified in good light, with their bright purple crowns and (extremely long) gorget feathers.
 They also are smaller than the Anna’s, although that is difficult to appreciate unless they are side-by-side.
 The female Costa’s has a clear gray throat and underside, with no colored feathers, helping to differentiate them from the female Anna’s.